 "If there is anything that could be called progress in the religious history of mankind, it resides in the gradual preference for the self over the other as the primary sacrificial victim.
 It is precisely in this that the Christian religion rests its moral claim."
 (Scruton, 2)

-This is good, because a sign of progress in spiritual formation is growing self-recession.
-God is gifting me with a ministry of absence.
+A sign of progress in spiritual formation is growing self-recession.
+As God becomes more and more present, we take on a ministry of absence.